⏳ The Wait Is Almost Over ⏳

 Is it any wonder students come away thinking tensors are scary?!

-You will understand what this complicated looking equation means in this course, but we're going to work our way up to it gradually.
+You will understand what this complicated-looking equation means in this course, but we're going to work our way up to it gradually.

-In math books, meanwhile, you'll see a very different looking definition of tensors:
+In math books, meanwhile, you'll see a very different-looking definition of tensors:

 "A rank $\boldsymbol{(n,m)}$ tensor $\boldsymbol{T}$ is a multi-linear map that takes $\boldsymbol{m}$ vectors and $\boldsymbol{n}$ dual vectors and returns a number."

-And yet, it must still seem very mysterious for a physics student encountering it for the first time.
+But this version must still seem very mysterious for a physics student encountering it for the first time.

 "What does all that abstract math have to do with the physics objects I'm used to working with?"